dsorm/montesquieu/readme.md

 # project goblog (working name)
 a CS50 final project, and yeah, I know, the name's really bad

-it doesn't really have any functionality at the moment, it's uses a mockup backend right now
+it doesn't really have any functionality at the moment, it uses a mockup backend at the moment

 ## How to use
 ### Without Docker on Linux or similar: